Steve-Fenton/astro-accelerator/src/pages/features/flags.md

 When you remove a feature, the associated JavaScript file is not loaded.

-## Headers

-- 'link': adds a "link" icon to each heading with an id attribute to provide the bookmark link for the header.

 ## Code Blocks

 - 'copy': adds a "copy" icon to code blocks to help users copy the examples.

+## Details

+- 'tabs': converts details elements into a tabbed interface based on the `data-group` name

 ## Figures

 - 'enlarge': adds an "enlarge" icon, which opens images in a new tab so users can pinch/zoom

+## Headers

+- 'link': adds a "link" icon to each heading with an id attribute to provide the bookmark link for the header.

+## Search

+- 'dialog': enables the on-page search dialog, rather than navigating to the search page (you still need an active search page on the site).

 ## YouTube Links

 - 'embed': transforms YouTube links into embedded videos, lazy loaded when the user clicks

-## Details

-- 'tabs': converts details elements into a tabbed interface based on the `data-group` name